2022-07-19

 Glitchy front assist technology

-Volkswagen offers the driver assistance package in many of their models, including the front assist system that monitors the area in front and applies brakes whenever it detects an obstacle.
+Volkswagen offers the driver assistance package in many of its models, including the front assist system that monitors the area in front and applies brakes whenever it detects an obstacle.
 While the system has been available since 2015, it still has issues.

 Many drivers have reported that the front assist system applies braking even when nothing is in front of the car, resulting in dangerous situations.
 Sometimes this issue happens because of dirty front sensors, but Volkswagen’s software is also known to have bugs.